bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 <!-- theme: info -->
 > #### Credential validation
 > It is best practice to authenticate the user and store against your database or the downstream provider service.
 However, if you did not provide a Check Connection Options URL, a merchant's credentials are assumed to be valid as long as they pass type checks.

+Note that you can also authenticate merchant credentials when BigCommerce requests rates from your shipping provider in real time, as the connection options are also included in those requests.

 ### Provide shipping rates to BigCommerce